Multiliteracy: Applications

-Application to the Real World
+To real-world contexts

 Due to changes in the world, especially globalization and an increase in immigration, a debate has arisen about the way students are instructed and learning in school.
 English, and all subjects, should evolve to incorporate multimodal ways of communication.
 The New London Group (1996) proposes the teaching of all representations of meaning including, linguistic, visual, audio, spatial, and gestural, which are subsumed under the category of multimodal.
 A pedagogy of multiliteracies includes a balanced classroom design of Situated Practice, Overt Instruction, Critical Framing and Transformed Practice.
 Students need to draw on their own experiences and semiotic literacy practices to represent and communicate meaning.

 The changes that transpire through the field of education affect learning processes, while the application of learning processes affects the use of multiliteracies (Selber, 2004).
 These include the functional, critical, and rhetorical skills that are applied in diverse fields and disciplines.

-Educational pedagogies, including Purpose Driven Education, integrate the use of multi-literacy by encouraging student learning through exploration of their passions using their senses, technology, vernaculars, as well as alternative forms of communication.
+Educational pedagogies, including purpose-driven education, integrate the use of multi-literacy by encouraging student learning through exploration of their passions using their senses, technology, vernaculars, as well as alternative forms of communication.